orbitdb-archive/orbit/README.md

 ## Contributing

 We would be happy to accept PRs!
 If you want to work on something, it'd be good to talk beforehand to make sure nobody else is working on it.
-You can reach us on IRC #ipfs on Freenode, or in the comments of the [issues section](https://github.com/orbitdb/orbit/issues).
+You can reach us on [on Gitter](https://gitter.im/orbitdb/Lobby), or in the comments of the [issues section](https://github.com/orbitdb/orbit/issues).
+At the moment, progress in this particular repo is on hold.
+PRs are unlikely to be merged, and the issues are a bit stale.

-A good place to start are the issues labelled ["help wanted"](https://github.com/orbitdb/orbit/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+sort%3Areactions-%2B1-desc) or the project's [status board](https://waffle.io/haadcode/orbit).
+We also have **regular community calls**, which we announce in the issues in [the @orbitdb welcome repository](https://github.com/orbitdb/welcome/issues).
+Join us!

+For specific guidelines for contributing to this repository, check out the [Contributing guide](CONTRIBUTING.md).
+For more on contributing to OrbitDB in general, take a look at the [@OrbitDB welcome repository](https://github.com/orbitdb/welcome).
+Please note that all interactions in [@OrbitDB](https://github.com/orbitdb) fall under our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License